 - GLOBAL MOVEMENT OF WOMEN: In 2015, Maria launched the Wipe Out Alzheimer’s Challenge, in partnership with the Alzheimer’s Association, challenging a global community of women to get educated, empowered, and engaged in the fight against Alzheimer’s.

-- THE WOMEN’S ALZHEIMER’S MOVEMENT: In 2016, the Women’s Alzheimer’s Challenge evolved into a movement focused on the disproportionate impact that Alzheimer’s has on women both as those who suffer from it and those who care for their loved ones with it.
+- THE WOMEN’S ALZHEIMER’S MOVEMENT: The Challenge evolved into a movement focused on the disproportionate impact that Alzheimer’s has on women both as those who suffer from it and those who care for their loved ones with it.

-- MOVE FOR MINDS: The Women’s Alzheimer’s Movement annual awareness and fundraising campaign began in 2016 in partnership with Equinox Sports Clubs.
-In 2017, the event grew to 8 cities across America and featured over 60 leading experts discussing cutting-edge research on brain science, exercise, nutrition, sleep, meditation and caregiving.
-Over 3100 fundraisers joined 20 major corporations in participating in the one-day live event.
-The event raised over $700,000 for women-based research, and garnered nearly 120 million media impressions.
+MOVE FOR MINDS: The Women’s Alzheimer’s Movement annual awareness and fundraising campaign began in four cities in 2016 in partnership with Equinox Sports Clubs.
+In 2017, the event grew to 8 cities across America, raised over $700,000 for women-based research, and garnered nearly 120 million media impressions.
+In 2018, Equinox committed all 93 of its clubs around the world to Move for Minds, allowing it to become a month-long initiative throughout June (Brain Awareness Month).
+Move for Minds also launched for the first time on the Today Show plaza.